Bojan9/Web-Portfolio-SEMOS/README.md

 The portfolio, with which I won a web design competition while I was in high school.

-The competition was organised by SEMOS and all high school students from Skopje were allowed to compete.
+The competition was organized by SEMOS and all high school students from Skopje were allowed to compete.

 Creating the best website, awarded me with a course in Android development in SEMOS.